microsoft/vscode-docs/release-notes/latest.md

 Hi,

-We're back from the holidays and have been busy.
-We hope you like this release.
+We're back from the holidays and have been busy with a new update of Visual Studio Code.

 These release notes only capture what's new in the core of Visual Studio Code.
 Do not forget to check out the [marketplace](https://marketplace.visualstudio.com/#VSCode) for new extensions.